 2. Reykjavik University

-With all this in mind, Iceland offers a surprisingly wide selection of engineering courses at all levels.
+With all this in mind, Iceland offers a focused but worthwhile selection of engineering courses at different study levels.
 Both of the universities mentioned above are well worth looking into if you are set on studying engineering in Iceland.

 About the Author: Hyun Lee